hwipl/purpled/README.md

 Later commits contain:
 * A patch from Leandro Britez (https://sourceforge.net/u/britinx/) to show the (online) buddies of an account with `account ID buddies [ONLINE]`
+* Support for Unix Domain Sockets/AF\_UNIX sockets; use command line parameter `-i` for an AF\_INET socket and `-u` for an AF\_UNIX socket
+* Changes to the messages sent from purpleD to clients: they now contain the "message type" to make parsing easier
 * ...